Bank of Africa: Bank of Africa

 Meanwhile BOA established and grew operations of its own in Benin (1990), Burkina Faso (1998), Senegal (2001), the Democratic Republic of the Congo (2010), Togo (2013), and Ethiopia (2014).
 In 2004, in partnership with the local government, it also created a specialized mortgage bank in Cotonou, the Banque de l'Habitat du Benin (BHB), which however did not develop as significantly as initially envisaged.
 In 2010, BOA opened a subsidiary in France, developing from an earlier representative office opened in Paris in 2000.

 Merger and aftermath

 In 2008, Luxembourg-based AFH, the parent company of the Bank of Africa Group, rebranded itself into Bank of Africa Group S.A., and BMCE took a 35% shareholding interest, bringing financial capital and banking expertise.
 BMCE became majority owner of the BOA group in 2010, and held a 72.6 percent equity stake by 2013.

 In 2020, BMCE itself assumed the new name Bank of Africa - BMCE Group.
 Through successive transactions since 2004, Crédit Mutuel Alliance Fédérale has become the second major shareholder of the group with 25% of the company's equity as of end-2020.
 The largest shareholder remains Othman Benjelloun at 27.4 percent, through his O Capital holding company and insurance company RMA Watanya.

+Bank of Africa was ranked 29th on the Forbes Middle East's 30 Most Valuable Banks 2025 list.